story-ai/story-ai.github.io/biology.md

         - >-
           1. Understand life processes depend on molecules whose structure is related to their function.
-        - |-
-          2. Appreciate the fundamental units of living organisms are cells.
+        - 2. Appreciate the fundamental units of living organisms are cells.
-          .
         - >-
-          3. Understand living organisms may form populations of single species, communities of many species and ecosystems,
+          3. Understand living organisms may form populations of single species, communities of many species and ecosystems.
         - >-
           4. Appreciate living organisms are interdependent and show adaptations to their environment.